Phase-out of incandescent light bulbs: Israel

 Phase out of 60W and over incandescent light bulbs has been implemented from 1 January 2012.
 As a measure to increase awareness a national awareness campaign has been initiated by the Ministry of Energy where three CFLs will be sold at a subsidized price to the public.

 Kazakhstan

-Kazakhstan banned all bulbs over 25W on 1 January 2014.
+Kazakhstan banned all bulbs over 25 W on 1 January 2014.

 Kuwait

 As of 1 August 2017, Kuwait has banned the import of incandescent light bulbs, including halogen bulbs.

 Malaysia

 It was reported in 2012 that Malaysia would ban production, import and sales incandescent bulbs by 2014 as part of efforts to save power and to help cut greenhouse gas emissions.

 Nepal

 Nepal has banned incandescent light bulbs.

 North Korea

 North Korea reportedly made LED bulbs mandatory in 2014 to alleviate its energy crisis.

+Pakistan

+Pakistan banned incandescent bulbs on 1 July 2023.

 Philippines

 The Philippines was among the first Asian countries to phase-out incandescent light bulbs.
 In February 2008, president Gloria Macapagal Arroyo called for a ban of incandescent light bulbs by 2010 in favor of more energy-efficient fluorescent globes to help cut greenhouse gas emissions and household costs during her closing remarks at the Philippine Energy Summit.
 No legislation was passed in regards to the phase-out and mostly involved the lessening the demand for incandescent bulbs.